cyrulik/dice/readme.md

 # Dice roll

-A simple dice roll plugin for laravel.
+A simple dice roll plugin for anything.